Tandem-Media/fastapi-alertengine/README.md

 *Inspired by: Demirbas, Charapko, Vig — "A Case for Simulation-Driven Resilience in Agentic Data Systems" (ACM CAIS 2026). [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md)*

+**Future Direction: Agent Governance**

+The same governance architecture that authorizes recovery actions today can also supervise autonomous systems and AI agents, creating an auditable human-in-the-loop control plane for automated operations.

 ---

 ## FAQ